-- Satisfactory fingerprint/criminal background check following GCSC policy. - Submission of completed documentation of physical and immunization status as required for clinical entry. - Copy of current certification in CPR by the American Heart Association Health Care Provider based on the International Liaison Committee on Resuscitation requirements.
+- 1. Satisfactory fingerprint/criminal background check as required by clinical site. - Submission of completed documentation of physical and immunization status as required by clinical site. - Copy of current certification in CPR by the American Heart Association Health Care Provider based on the International Liaison Committee on Resuscitation requirements.